yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Create
 _Create_ covers creating a new bucket and/or granting access to an existing bucket.
 In both cases the `Bucket` and `BucketAccess resources described above are instantiated.

 "Greenfield" defines a new bucket created based on a user's [BucketRequest](#bucketrequest), and access granted to this bucket.
-COSI sets an annotation in the `Bucket` indicating a new bucket.
 “Brownfield” describes any case where access needs to be granted to an existing bucket.
 In brownfield, this bucket is abstracted by a [Bucket](#Bucket) instance, and expected to be created manually by the admin.
 There can be multiple `BucketRequests` that bind to a single `Bucket`.

 > Note: COSI determines that a request is for a new bucket when an associated `Bucket` instance does not exist.
 Consider that `BucketRequest.bucketClassName` can be blank because COSI supports default bucket classes.
 Also, `BucketRequest.bucketInstanceName` is filled in for brownfield.